modelon-community/semla-license-manager-impact-example/README.md

 Start by encrypting the library using packagetool:
 ```
-./packagetool -version 1.1 -language 3.2 -encrypt "true" -librarypath /home/jovyan/impact/local_projects/YouLibraryProject/YourLibrary/
+./packagetool -version 1.1 -language 3.2 -encrypt "true" -librarypath /home/jovyan/impact/local_projects/YourLibraryProject/YourLibrary/
 ```
-This will encrypt and package the library into `YouLibrary.mol` file.
+This will encrypt and package the library into `YourLibrary.mol` file.
 If necessary, you can download this file from the build folder.

 Next step is to add a Modelon Impact specific `project.json` file into the package.